 In a magnificent effort, volunteers from the Castle School collected more than a quarter of a tonne of foodstuffs for the local Foodbank in time for Christmas.

 The efforts of the whole school built on the long-standing Castle in the Community scheme between ourselves and the Sixth Form.
 Since 2011 it has offered Year 12 and 13 students the opportunity to volunteer in their local community for two hours a week during term time.

-Students are placed within different community organisations in the Thornbury and district area, and carry out a wide variety of tasks, from shop work to befriending, marketing to fundraising, gardening to maintenance work, from supporting children and adults with disabilities to maintaining our heritage.
+Students have been placed within community organisations in the Thornbury area to carry out a wide variety of tasks, from shop work to befriending, marketing to fundraising, gardening to maintenance work, from supporting children and adults with disabilities to maintaining our heritage.
 Participation has helped students develop their confidence and better understand the needs of the local community.

 It was obvious at the beginning of the new school year in September that it wasn’t going to be possible to run the scheme as normal because of the pandemic.
 Many of the organisations where we place the students were closed and the students were having to cope with massive disruptions to their schooling.
 But the student council very much wanted to help out at Christmas and asked us what they could do.

 We contacted the Thornbury Foodbank to see if they needed additional donations.
 This resulted in a school-wide competition to see which tutor group could collect the most, resulting in 284kg arriving at the Foodbank at the Baptist Church by the end of term.
 Mair Vaughan, Foodbank organiser, was deeply appreciative and thanked the students for their wonderful help.